-The solver detected the following cell contains an unsupported argument to a MATCH() function.
+The solver detected some cells contain unsupported arguments to MATCH() functions.
 The first and the second arguments providing the lookup value and the array must be constant numeric values or cells with constant numeric values, but cannot be a variable, an adjustable, or a random parameter.
-The Solver could anyway proceed by reading the displayed value in the spreadsheet cell.
+The Solver could anyway proceed by reading the displayed value in the spreadsheet cell (cell addresses listed in the list of unsupported functions at bottom of tab).

 The MATCH() function requires the arguments as follows: MATCH(lookup_value, lookup_array, [match_type]).
-What's Best! places the following restrictions on these arguments:
+What'sBest! places the following restrictions on these arguments:

-- ♦ All arguments must not be a formula, - ♦ the lookup_value argument must be a value, not a formula, the lookup_array argument must be values, in ascending order for match_type =1, or descending - \bullet =-1, any order =0, - all arguments must evaluate to being numeric rather than text, - ♦ the match_type is an optional -1, 0, 1 argument; default being 1.
+- All arguments must not be a formula, - the lookup_value argument must be a value, not a formula, - the lookup_array argument must be values, in ascending order for match_type =1, or descending =-1, any order=0 - all arguments must evaluate to being numeric rather than text, - the match_type is an optional -1, 0, 1 argument; default being 1.